-Allowing the temperature to fluctuate the bottle begins to breathe the liquid and the air expands and contracts this results in either the wine been forced out the neck of the bottle or air (oxygen) to enter.
-This is know as weeping.
+Allowing the temperature to fluctuate, the bottle begins to breathe the liquid and air expands and contracts, this results in either the wine being forced out the neck of the bottle, or air (oxygen) to enter.
+This is known as weeping.

-Old Cellar vaults with a natural earth or stone floor, high humidity and temperatures that stay constant provide the best conditions for storage.
+Old cellar vaults with a natural earth or stone floor, high humidity and temperatures that stay constant provide the best conditions for storage.

 Adding Sulfites to Wine

 Sulfites are a naturally occurring compound that nature uses to prevent microbial growth.
-They are found naturally on grapes, onions, garlic, and on many other growing plants.
+They are found naturally on grapes, onions, garlic, and many other growing plants.

-If you make wine without added sulfur, it's going to be more fragile.
-It will start to lose its aromas sooner, start to lose its color and eventually become muddy and cloudy.
+If you make wine without adding sulfur, it's going to be more fragile.
+It will start to lose its aroma sooner, start to lose its colour and eventually become muddy or cloudy.
 That can take years in some cases, but it can also be as little as a few months.
 When purchsing wine unless you have proper storage it is best to consume the wine within a few weeks of purchase.

 But what about the shelf life of wine after the bottle is open

-With such a brief history, determining the ability of Icewines to improve with time is open to conjecture.
+With such a brief history, determining the ability of icewines to improve with time is open to conjecture.
 Sweet wines must have good acidity to gain complexity, so good balance is essential for long-term storage.
 Icewines are so attractive when young that there are few examples to assess (and those are very expensive).
 The best method for choosing an appropriate icewine to cellar is to base your choice on the grape variety used to make the wine.
-Icewines made with the Chardonnay, Cabernet Franc and Merlot grapes should be drunk young.
+Icewines made with the Chardonnay, Cabernet Franc and Merlot grapes should be consumed when young.
 Gewürztraminer and Ehrenfelser can frequently be low in acid, and while they will keep for 3-5 years, they are not good candidates for the cellar.
 Vidal is good for 5-7 years, although Inniskillin Ontario has Vidal Icewines from the 1980's that are reportedly superb.

 For long-term aging, Riesling offers the best chance.
-The great, long-lived dessert wines of Germany are Rieslings, and the grape's ability to retain acidity, even in the hottest years, make Riesling Icewines the best bet for long-term cellaring.
+The great, long-lived dessert wines of Germany are Rieslings, and the grape's ability to retain acidity, even in the hottest years, make Riesling icewines the best bet for long-term cellaring.
 As with any other wine, good cellar conditions (constant, cool temperature) are crucial to allow the wine to develop its full potential.

 Icewines can be enjoyed in their youth or aged for many years.
 Icewine in its youth will display classic fresh fruit characteristics and are crisp and clean.
 As they age, the wines tend to have a greater degree of complexity and depth, and begin to offer up a wider range of intense aromatics.
 During the aging process, the naturally concentrated acidity helps to maintain the structure and balance of the vintage.
-Icewine will also darken to a rich deep yellow/honey color as they age and if they are handled and stored correctly, they will also increase in value.
+Icewines will also darken to a rich deep yellow/honey color as they age and if they are handled and stored correctly, they will also increase in value.
 Icewine unopened and stored on it side in a consistent and cool place (55-65 °F or 12-18 °C ) and away from vibrations can keep for many years.

-Donald Ziraldo and Karl Kaiser too pioneers in the making of icewine say in their book Icewine Extreme Winemaking that " Much depends on the initial sugar concentration of the juice and total Acidity.
-It is a good bet that Icewines made from grapes with low pH, high acidity and reasonable alcohol could live for 50 years or longer if cellared properly and kept very cool 10 to 13 C 55F
+Donald Ziraldo and Karl Kaiser two pioneers in the making of icewine say in their book "Icewine Extreme Winemaking" that " Much depends on the initial sugar concentration of the juice and total acidity.
+It is a good bet that Icewines made from grapes with low pH, high acidity and reasonable alcohol could live for 50 years or longer if cellared properly and kept very cool 10 to 13 C 55F"

 How long will an open bottle of Icewine last?

 Due to the high sugar content, an open bottle of icewine will last 3-5 days after opening if re-corked and stored in the fridge.
 Why this would happen is beyond me.
-In our house, once a bottle is opened it is considered gone from the cellar.
+In our house, once a bottle is opened it is considered gone from the cellar!

 The Chemistry of Aging Wine